ImageNet-Patch: A Dataset for Benchmarking Machine Learning Robustness against Adversarial Patches: Introduction

-To use these patches as a benchmark, we then propose the following three-step approach, which is also depicted in Figure~\ref{fig:eval_robustness_dataset}: (i) \textit{initialization} of the samples, by extracting images from the ImageNet dataset; (ii) \textit{dataset generation}, by applying the patches using random affine transformations; and (iii) \textit{robustness evaluation} of the given models.
-Even though the resulting robustness evaluation will be approximate, this process is extremely simple and fast, and it provides a first quick step to evaluate the robustness of some newly-proposed defensive or robust learning mechanisms (Section~\ref{sec:sec3_dataset}).
+To build our benchmark, we follow a three-step methodology, as depicted in Figure~\ref{fig:eval_robustness_dataset}: (i) \textit{patch creation}, which amounts to optimizing adversarial (transferable) patches on the ImageNet dataset; (ii) \textit{dataset generation}, which consists of applying the aforementioned patches via random affine transformations; and (iii) \textit{robustness evaluation}, which amounts to assessing the robustness of the given models, and provides an appropriate ranking.
+Even though the resulting robustness evaluation will be approximate, this process is extremely simple and fast, as newly-proposed defensive or robust learning mechanisms can be directly tested on the provided dataset, i.e., avoiding to repeat the patch-creation and dataset-generation steps (Section~\ref{sec:sec3_dataset}).

 We test the efficacy of ImageNet-Patch by evaluating \totmodels models that were not part of the initial ensemble as a test set, divided into \numnonrobust standard-trained models and \numrobust robustly-trained models, and we highlight the successful generalization of the patches to unseen models (Section~\ref{sec:sec4-exp}).
-In addition, our results demonstrate that this dataset can help evaluate the adversarial robustness and out-of-distribution performance of machine-learning models very quickly, without requiring one to solve cumbersome optimization problems.
+We also evaluate the effectiveness of the given patches in a real-world scenario by printing and applying them to three distinct physical objects, and acquiring 90 distinct images.
+Our results demonstrate that this dataset can provide a quick yet approximate evaluation of the adversarial robustness of machine-learning models, avoiding the cumbersome task of re-optimizing the patches against each model.
 To foster reproducibility, we open-source the optimized patches along with the code used for evaluation.\footnote{\url{https://github.com/pralab/ImageNet-Patch}}

 We conclude by discussing related work (Section~\ref{sec:sec5_related}), as well as the limitations and future directions of our work (Section~\ref{sec:sec6_conclusions}), envisioning a leaderboard of machine-learning models based on their robustness to ImageNet-Patch.